 La Nevera Blanco

-The twenty vineyard parcels that go into the making of this great expression of Rioja Alta (Zone 3) are located in two distinct towns, Briones and Arenzana, both sited at approximately 350 meters (1,148 ft.) elevation.
-In Briones, the soils are thin red clay and sandy.
-In Arenzana the soils are sandy with alluvial sediment.
+LOCATION, SOIL, CLIMATE: The twenty vineyard parcels that go into the making of this great wine are at approximately 568 meters (1,865 ft.) elevation.
+The soils are red clay and sand with alluvial sediments.
 The climate conditions of this area are very beneficial to wine growing.
-The average temperature from April-October is 17.6ºC (63.7ºF) with 465mm (18.3 inches) of yearly rainfall.
+The average temperature from April-October is 61.5 F with 18.3 inches of yearly rainfall.
 The moderately warm days and cool nights of this Continental Atlantic climate forces the grapes to ripen slowly, resulting in wines that show brighter aromas and more fruit flavors.